 - Meanwhile, slice the chuck roast against the grain into ½-inch slices.
 When the carrots are done cooking, vent the pressure manually.
 Ladle the sauce and carrots over the pot roast.
 Top with Italian parsley.

 - If you’re serving the pot roast later, you can stop before adding the carrot chunks in the step above.
-Refrigerate the roast for up to 4 days or freeze it for up to 3 months.
+Refrigerate the cooked roast (and liquid) in an airtight container for up to 4 days or freeze it for up to 3 months.
 When you’re ready to eat, take the hardened fat shell off the top of the sauce, and cook under high pressure for 10 minutes.
 Release the pressure manually.
 Add the carrot chunks and cook for 3 minutes under high pressure.
 Release the pressure manually (again).
 Finish by slicing the roast and topping with the sauce and carrots.
 Garnish with Italian parsley.

 Notes